facelessuser/pymdown-extensions/docs/src/markdown/extensions/snippets.md

 filename.log
 ;--8<--
 ```
-The block format differs from the single format by requiring the the content to be fenced between two `--8<--`.
-The
+The block format differs from the single format by requiring the content to be fenced between two `--8<--`.
+The start
-start and end `--8<--` must be on a line by themselves.
+and end `--8<--` must be on a line by themselves.

 When using the block format empty lines are also preserved within the block.
 Consider the example below.